Why Laughter Is Good for The Soul

 Couples that laugh are likely more effective at managing conflict because laughter can help reduce it when tensions are high.

-It is much easier to solve problems and agree when stress levels are low, and emotions are more leveled.
+It is much easier to solve problems, share a more positive outlook, and more easily agree with each other when stress levels are low, and emotions are more leveled.

-It is also not just disagreements that laughter helps us work through, but also other painful feelings and resentments.
+It is also not just disagreements that laughter helps us work through.
+Laughter also eases other painful feelings and resentments that may exist under the surface and go a long way in helping create an overall sense of well-being in your relationship.

 And when you are more optimistic, you are likely to be more successful in life because you have a mindset that prioritizes possibilities despite your shortcomings or setbacks.